 10. Walkable, bikeable, rollable communities provide residents with a superior quality of life and must be acknowledged as an unmitigated good.

-11. Children benefit from being able to walk or bike independently to school, playgrounds, parks, libraries, and other municipal amenities.
+11. Children benefit from being able to walk or bike independently to school, playgrounds, parks, libraries, and other community amenities.

 12. Achieving walkability depends on the creation of a physical frameworkprincipally streets and open spacesin which walking is truly useful, safe, comfortable, and interesting.